Research

 Since 2020

-Landed January 17th, 2020, with only one bag, ready to be briefly get acquainted with Canada before flying back to Kyrgyzstan two months later.
-The project is well defined, scholarships are coming in, partnership documents with local universities and non-profits are ready to be signed, I newly joined the UNEP Vanishing Treasure Snow Leopard team unit and Head of Communications for the Snow Leopard Network.
-Everything looks ready to go back to the field and launch the new framework combining field and remotely sensed experiments in full partnerships with local groups.
+I landed on January 17th, 2020, with only one bag, ready to briefly get acquainted with Canada before flying back to Kyrgyzstan two months later.
+The project is well-defined, scholarships are coming in, and partnership documents with local universities and non-profits are ready to be signed.
+I newly joined the UNEP Vanishing Treasure Snow Leopard team unit and became Head of Communications for the Snow Leopard Network.
+Everything looks ready to return to the field and launch the new framework combining field and remotely sensed experiments in full partnerships with local groups.

 Until COVID-19.

-Field seasons cancelled for 2020 and 2021, my supervisor left the university without signing the partnership documents, scholarships to reimburse due to a lack of supervision for almost a year and no field work perspectives, no funding coming with the new supervisor and no scholarship available for international students.
+Field seasons cancelled for 2020 and 2021, change of supervision, scholarships to reimburse due to a lack of supervision for almost a year and no field work perspectives, no funding coming with the new supervisor and no scholarship available for international students.
 Chaos.

-But, I wouldn't be a true French if I wasn't stubborn and also deeply passionate about the things I do.
-In 2022, my new supervisor, Dr. Ron Ydenberg, and my committee members, Dr. Chelsea Little, Dr. Jon Moore and Dr. Cole Burton helped design a new project.
+But, I wouldn’t be a proper French if I wasn’t stubborn, passionate, and dedicated.
+In 2022, my new supervisor, Dr. Ron Ydenberg, and my committee members, Dr. Chelsea Little, Dr. Jon Moore and Dr. Cole Burton, helped design a new project.
 Thanks to some robust partnerships I maintained, OSI-Panthera agreed to send the camera trap data they have collected since 2016.

 Awards